-Despite a falling under-18 conception rate, England has one of the highest teenage pregnancy rates in Western Europe with figures in 2010 estimating a rate of under-18 pregnancies of 35.5 conceptions per 1000.
-Improving contraceptive services therefore has a key role to play in ensuring that young people are able to obtain the support needed and thereby reduce unintended/unwanted pregnancies[146].
+Despite the falling under 18 conception rate, England has one of the highest teenage pregnancy rates in Western Europe with figures in 2010 estimating a rate of under 18 pregnancies of 35.5 conceptions per 1,000.
+Improving contraceptive services therefore has a key role to play in ensuring that young people are able to obtain the support needed and thereby reduce unintended/ unwanted pregnancies[144].

-Emergency contraception (EC) is used to prevent unintended pregnancy following episodes of unprotected sex (UPSI) or potential failed contraceptive methods.
-Since 2001, prescriptions dispensed for emergency contraceptives in SRH services and in the community has fallen with a part of this attributed to the reclassification of EC allowing it to be sold over the counter[147].
+Emergency contraception (EC) is used to prevent unintended pregnancy following episodes of unprotected sexual intercourse (UPSI) or potential failed contraceptive methods.
+Since 2001, prescriptions dispensed for emergency contraceptives in SRH services and in the community has fallen with a part of this attributed to the reclassification of EC status, therefore allowing it to be sold over the counter in community pharmacies nationally[145].

-In 2014, a total of 190,092 termination of pregnancies (TOPs) had taken place in England and Wales, of which 184,571 were to residents of England and Wales.
-2,399 of these terminations were to young persons under the age of 16 years; of which 698 were under 15 years of age, and 100 were under 14 years.
-Furthermore, repeat TOPs were undergone in 7% (737) of the women aged 18 and under and in 2% (57) of the women aged 16 and under [148].
+In 2015, a total of 185,824 termination of pregnancies (TOPs) took place in England and Wales of which 43,383 were to residents of London.
+1,853 of these terminations were to young persons under the age of 16 years; of which 509 were under 15-years of age, and 79 were under 14-years of age.
+Furthermore, repeat TOPs were undertaken in 13% (3359) of the women aged 19 and under[146].

-Commissioning Responsibilities:

-Local authorities commission comprehensive open access sexual health services.
-Because of this there is considerable regional variation in how sexual health services are provided and commissioned.
+Commissioning Responsibilities - Since local authorities' commission comprehensive open access sexual health services, there is considerable regional variation in how sexual health services are provided and commissioned.
 They are commissioned to meet the needs of the local population, including provision of information, and advice and support.

-Local authorities' commission:
+Local authorities' commission

-- comprehensive sexual health services including most contraceptive services and all prescribing costs, but excluding GP additionally-provided contraception - sexually transmitted infections (STI) testing and treatment, chlamydia screening and HIV testing - specialist services, including young people's sexual health, teenage pregnancy services, outreach, HIV prevention, sexual health promotion, services in schools, college and pharmacies
+- Comprehensive sexual health services including most contraceptive services and all prescribing costs, but excluding GP additionally-provided contraception - Sexually transmitted infections (STI) testing and treatment, chlamydia screening and HIV testing - Specialist services, including young people's sexual health, teenage pregnancy services, outreach, HIV prevention, sexual health promotion, services in schools, college and pharmacies